marcusklaas/grunt-inline-alt/README.md

-# grunt-inline
+# grunt-inline-alt

 [![build status](https://secure.travis-ci.org/marcusklaas/grunt-inline-alt.png)](http://travis-ci.org/marcusklaas/grunt-inline-alt)

 Brings externally referenced resources, such as js, css and images, into a single file.
+This is a fork of [grunt-inline](https://github.com/chyingp/grunt-inline/), which seems to be no longer maintained.

 For exmample: